 Endowed with various water forms - a creek, a gulf, canals and seas - Dubai can also be discovered wading through its waters.
-Hop aboard a yacht and marvel at some of Dubai's beauty - the colorful Dubai Canal, the grandiose Atlantis The Palm and the mesmerizing Dubai Marina horizon.
+Yacht rental Dubai is one of the best ways to marvel at some of the city's beauty - the colorful Dubai Canal, the grandiose Atlantis The Palm and the mesmerizing Dubai Marina horizon.

 One of the first and largest waterfront development by Emaar, Dubai Marina is a 50-million square foot Riviera-style living and home to serviced apartments and luxurious hotels along its very own canal.
 Chartered yachts pass through their marina, relishing on a stunning view of the architecture, a walkway promenade where people of all sorts enjoy their strolls while chomping on some delectable cuisine, and routes that takes you to white sand beaches collectively known as Jumeirah Beach Residence (JBR).
 Facing Dubai Marina is a delight on its own - food trucks, mini marts and water activities on its pristine waters.

 The world's majestic man-made islands on the Arabian Gulf, Palm Jumeirah is shaped as its name suggests - a palm tree.
 Its trunk is 2-kilometer long with a crown made up of 17 fronds and a surrounding crescent.
 It's astonishingly beautiful especially viewed from atop, no wonder it was originally billed as the eighth wonder of the world.
 Delight your eyes with the picturesque view of glitzy high-rises including Atlantis The Palm and the magnificent sail-shaped Burj Al Arab.
 Let the waters take your cruise to Jumeirah Islands, a group of 50 islands enveloped by luscious greens, amazing waterways and a cacophony of waterfalls.
 A true oasis.